near/create-near-app/blank_react_project/README.md

 ### Troubleshooting

-On Windows, if you're seeing an error containing `EPERM` it may be relatd to spaces in your path.
+On Windows, if you're seeing an error containing `EPERM` it may be related to spaces in your path.
 Please see [this issue](https://github.com/zkat/npx/issues/209) for more details.